 - ¼ cup low sodium vegetable broth

-- ½ cup grated Parmesan cheese (plus more for serving)
+- ½ cup grated Parmesan cheese, plus more to taste for optional garnish

 - Meanwhile, heat 1 tablespoon of olive oil in a 10-inch non-stick frying pan over medium heat.

 - Place the sausages in the pan and cook for about 4 to 5 minutes on one side.

 - Turn the sausages to the other side and continue cooking for another 4 to 5 minutes or until fully cooked through.
 Transfer the cooked sausages to a plate and set aside.

 - If necessary (depending on how much grease is released from your sausage), heat remaining ½ tablespoon of olive oil in your pan for cooking the shallot.
 To pan, add shallot and cook, stirring often, 2 to 3 minutes.

 - Add butter.
 Once melted, add mushrooms.
 Cook, stirring every so often, for about 5 minutes until they've lost some of their moisture.
 Stir in garlic and cook 1 minute.
 Add spinach, salt, black pepper and crushed red pepper flakes.
 Stir and cook 1 to 2 minutes until spinach has wilted.

 - Pour in cream and broth.
 Bring to a simmer to reduce and thicken the cream for about 3 to 4 minutes.

 - Meanwhile, cook gnocchi per package instructions, then drain.

 - Slice the sausages and add them to the pan along with the cooked gnocchi.
 Stir to combine everything.
 Cook for 1 minute.

 - Turn off heat and stir in grated Parmesan cheese.

-- Portion into warm bowls and garnish with more Parmesan cheese and parsley (if desired).
+- To serve, portion into warm bowls and garnish with more Parmesan cheese and parsley (if desired).
 Enjoy!